Victoria Electric Car Rebate 2026: Every EV Incentive in VIC

 What’s No Longer Available

 The program was discontinued after the allocated funding was exhausted.
-The Victorian Government has not announced any replacement program, and as of early 2026 there is no indication a new cash rebate for EV buyers is planned at the state level.
+The Victorian Government has not announced any replacement program, and as of 2026 there is no indication a new cash rebate for EV buyers is planned at the state level.

 The Road User Charge - Struck Down